Ethics of uncertain sentience: Neuroethics

-Adam J. Shriver argues for "precise, precautionary, and probabilistic approaches to sentience" and asserts that the evidence provided by neuroscience has differing relevance to each; he concludes that basic protections for animals should be guided by the precautionary principle and that although neuroscientific evidence in certain instances is not necessary to indicate that individuals of certain species require protections, "ongoing search for the neural correlates of sentience must be pursued in order to avoid harms that occur from mistaken accounts."
+Adam J. Shriver argues for "precise, precautionary, and probabilistic approaches to sentience" and states that neuroscience has different relevance to each.
+He concludes that basic protections for animals should be guided by the precautionary principle.
+He also argues that, although neuroscientific evidence is not always necessary to indicate that members of some species require protection, the "ongoing search for the neural correlates of sentience must be pursued in order to avoid harms that occur from mistaken accounts".